 Josh: [00:31] Thank you.
-So, before we get started, we’d like to thank Prototype Prime for this amazing podcast space and the topic of today is ‘nurturing candidates’.
-When we look at nurturing candidates or any type of nurturing, it’s this constant communication to stay in front of a client, a prospect, and in this case of hiring, a candidate.
+So, before we get started, we’d like to thank Prototype Prime for this amazing podcast space.
+The topic of today is ‘nurturing candidates’.
+When we look at nurturing candidates or any type of nurturing, it’s this constant communication.
+Stay in front of a client, a prospect, and in this case of hiring, a candidate.
 So, tell me how you like to stay in front of candidates and how that works.

 Annelle: [00:59] Yeah, so, it’s all about, as you mentioned, constant communication.
-So, regularly being in front of the candidates, whether that be through career development education or, in my case, marketing education or open positions that we might have available, but basically, it’s just getting in front of that individual regularly with relevant and valuable content that they find beneficial for their career.
+Regularly being in front of the candidates.
+Whether that be through career development education or, in my case, marketing education.
+Open positions that we might have available.
+It’s just getting in front of that individual regularly.
+With relevant and valuable content that they find beneficial for their career.

-[03:39] So, we knew that if we wanted to go to a recruiter for a PHP candidate, that there was one specific person that we could go to.
+[03:39] We knew that if we wanted to go to a recruiter for a PHP candidate, there was one specific person that we could go to.
 She had showed up for every meeting and built those relationships.
 So, you’re doing something similar from a communication perspective, more of an online scalable (inaudible 03:57).

 Josh: [04:31] Got it.
-And how are you making sure— Do you have a newsletter or is there one-off emails that you’re sending to each person based on their role and experience where you know what kind of content they would need?
+And how are you making sure— Do you have a newsletter?
+Is there one-off emails that you’re sending to each person based on their role and experience where you know what kind of content they would need?
 How are you managing those communications and that constant nurturing?

 [06:29] And I think it’s just an intimidation factor.
-So, we’re trying to educate candidates on an ongoing basis on how to interview and how to go through the job search process, as well as developing their skills.
+So, we’re trying to educate candidates on an ongoing basis on how to interview.
+How to go through the job search process, as well as developing their skills.
 I’m working on a content marketing learning course right now, and there will be more to come after that.

 [07:48] Now, with the marketing course that you have, what is the cost to somebody who’s trying to educate themselves in marketing and work on their skills?